elvomka/eu-energy-label/README.md

 A Web Component to show an EU Energy Label

-## Installation

-TODO: Describe the installation process

 ## Usage

-TODO: Write usage instructions
+Please refer to the demo directory for usage examples.

 ## Contributing